ExistedGit/Dota2Cheat/README.md

 This method is for errors that are easily reproducible.
 You're meant to be playing either in the demo mode or a lobby(not on a VAC-protected server!)
 Build both the cheat and loader in Debug.
 Launch dota 2, then In Visual Studio Ctrl + Alt + P and select dota2.exe.
-Now that you're debugging the process, inject the cheat.
+Now that you're debugging the process, inject the cheat and trigger the error.
 VS will show you where the exception occurs.

 ### Testing